RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/maps/seasons_mask.md

 ## Notes

 Even though the snowmask stops rotting of bales inside buildings, it does still visually rain.
 That is a limitation in the game and can't be solved by Seasons.

+#### Warning for density size
+The team discovered that in general the Seasons density map is sized 2048x2048: a 1m precision.
+It is better to have a 4096x4096 map with 0.5m precision, just like fruits have.
+Since version 1.2 Seasons will show a warning if this is not the case.
+To update, resize the seasons density file to 4096px squared using a bicubic resize function.
+After that you could improve the snow mask, if wanted and needed.

 ## Tips and tricks